-Surgical instrument washer disinfector cycle temperature treatments and washing times have rendered sterile surgical instruments, at the completion of the process, when reprocessing surgical instruments, prior to terminal sterilization.
+Surgical instrument washer disinfector temperatures rendered sterile surgical instruments, at the completion of the washing cycle process.

 APIC Association for Professionals in Infection Control

 Oral Presentation by Ann Drake, President of APIC

 The application of universal precautions to instruments/utensils handling became an issue in the selection of replacement decontamination equipment for Central Sterile supply at our hospital.
 The new technology of a surgical instrument washer disinfector, used with a combination enzyme surgical instrument cleaner detergent, offered increased protection to our reprocessing staff due to decreased handling but raised concerns about the efficacy of washer thermal disinfection as opposed to using the traditional washer sterilization.
 The washer disinfector temperatures and cycle treatments used rendered sterile surgical instruments as the completion of the washer disinfectors sequence of treatments.